ysoftwareab/yplatform/doc/bak/how-to-write-idempotent-bash-scripts.md

 ```
 mkdir a
-ln -sf a b
+ln -sfn a b
-ln -sf a b
+ln -sfn a b
 ls a
 a

 ```

-So to be safe, always use `ln -sfn source target`.
+So to be safe, always use `ln -sfnn source target`.

 ### Removing a file